noblecosmic/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays all users and their home directories, sorted by users.
+Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.

-Based on the the /etc/passwd fileWrite a script that reverse its input
+Order by number of requests, most active host or IP at the top You are not allowed to use grep, egrep, fgrep or rgrep